ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 -------------
 When a server's clock is off and you are unable to correct it at the server level, use this preference to correct the disparity.
-Use a negative integer to correct a server clock that is too fast.
+Use a positive integer to correct a server clock that is too slow, and a negative integer to correct a server clock that is too fast.

-.. warning:: It's important to note that this preference permanently
+.. warning:: This preference permanently changes the value of timestamps
-    changes the value of timestamps as they are being written to the database.
+    as they are being written to the database.
 Changing this setting later on will not undo the offset already applied to existing timestamps.
 Rather than using this setting, we strongly urge you to work with your web host or sysadmin to correct the inaccurate server clock.
+In almost all cases, that's the best solution.

 =========== ========
 Values      Behavior